andreilazanu/airfoil_v1/README.md

 where the index “0” indicates the value at the sea level.

 - the true air speed (TAS) is the speed of the aircraft relative to the air mass through which it is flying.
-For isentropic flow (with the ratio of specific heats 1.4), accounting for air compressibility, TAS is calculated as
+For isentropic flow (with the ratio of specific heats 1.4), accounting for air compressibility, TAS is calculated as [^1]
-Using the perfect gas equations, the density $\rho$ can be expressed in terms of the pressure $p$ and temperature $T$ as [^1]

 $${\rm TAS}=a_0\sqrt{5 \left[\left(\frac{p-p_s}{p}+1\right)^{2/7}-1\right]} \times\sqrt{\frac{T}{T_0}} ,$$